Vicchang/RayarkTutorial/PresentationWeek1.md

     }
 }
 ```
 #### Unfotunately, someday, his boss requested the monster to go with one hundred new different ways.
 The engineer was stuck.
 The tragedy happend because it broke the "Single Responsibility Principle".
-The Monster class could decide if the class should go or not but should not decide how the monster go.
+The Monster class decided not only Monster should go but also how the monster go.
 The Monster class should leave how the monster go to other class to decide.
-In that case, we seperate the logic or the responsibility to other class.
+In that case, we seperate the task or the responsibility to other class.
+Single responsibility principle encourages that one class should only do one task.
 Below is a simple code to illustate the idea.
 ```C#
 class Program
 {